- American Physical Society Sites

 ARTICLE IX - MEETINGS

 1. Regular Meeting.
-One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the APS Executive Board.
-Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the APS Executive Board.
-The registration fee for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the APS Executive Officer.
-Non-members of the Society shall pay a surcharge to be set each year by the APS Executive Board.
+One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the APS Director of Meetings.
+Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the APS Director of Meetings.
+The registration fee for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the APS Director of Meetings.
+Non-members of the Society shall pay a surcharge to be set each year by the APS Board of Directors.

 2. Annual Business Session.
 Each year the Executive Committee shall schedule a Business Session during the Regular Meeting.
 Attendance by five percent of the total Division membership determined on 31 December of the year preceding the Business Session shall constitute a quorum.
 If a quorum is present, this Business session shall be devoted exclusively to the reports of officers and committees, election results, and the transaction of business affairs.
 No scientific program of the Division shall be presented simultaneously with the Business Session.
 A majority vote of those Division members present at the Business Session shall be sufficient for approval of actions.
 At least sixty days before the date of any general meeting of the Division, the Secretary-Treasurer shall notify the Division membership of the scheduled meeting.
 If no quorum is present, the business session may be abbreviated or adjourned and any scheduled business conducted by mail and/or electronically.

 3. Other Meetings.
-Meetings of the Division, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Division, subject to approval by the APS Executive Board.
+Meetings of the Division, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Division, subject to approval by the APS Director of Meetings.
 Special conferences may be sponsored in whole or in part by the Division, subject to the rules and regulations specified in the Society Constitution and Bylaws.

 ARTICLE X - DUES